hnbeck/NikosophyWeb/content/post/PrologGamingEntry.en.md

 The basic sequence is as follows:

-{{< figure src="/src/BasicSequence.png" class="myimg" title="Protocol" >}}
+{{< figure src="/src/BasicSequence.png" title="Protocol" >}}

 Some explanations:

-+ *Query as a string*: the Pengine function which performs a query on the remote Prolog requires this query as a String.
++ *Query as a string*: the Pengine function which performs a query on the remote Prolog.
+It requires this query as a String.

 + *Pengine Result* is a JSON object.
 It has the basic pattern {functor: FUNCTORNAME, arg: [A LIST]}

-+ *call(TakeResult(Result))* means that the predicate TakeResult(Result) will be queried at Tau-Prolog.
-This predicate takes the predicates coded as JSON Object and adds them to the knowlegde base of Tau-Prolog.
-By this way, the actual state of every player is part of the knowledge base.
++ *call(TakeResult(Result))* means that the predicate *TakeResult(Result)* will be queried on Tau-Prolog. *Result* is the predicates coded as JSON Object, it will be added to the knowlegde base of Tau-Prolog.
+By this way, the actual state of every player is part of the knowledge base and therefore persistent (for the session).

-+ *gameContinue* is the predicate of Tau-Prolog which decides how the game has to proceed.
++ *gameContinue* is a predicate of Tau-Prolog which decides how the game has to proceed.
 For example, if SWI-Prolog tells via *Result* someone has won the game it has to end and the winner has to be displayed.

 + *call(visCostume)* does trigger the graphics.
 The basic technique is to give every element of the logical structure (which is relevant for GUI) a costume.
 This costurme is part of the JavaScript level and decides about the look and feel of visual representation.
 This is a first approach of decoupling logical structure of effects and processes.

 ### Disclaimer

 This BlackJack Game has not the purpose to win anything.
 It is a simple implementation of Black Jack and does not contain the full rule set.
-Its just for fun and try out things of programming.
+Its purpose is just fun and to try out things of programming.

 ### How to play